CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

 # **Reward Distribution**

 Rewards are distributed to the Vault thought the `RewardsHandler` contract using a simple `process_rewards` function.
-This function permnissionlessly lets anyone distribute rewards to the Savings Vault.
+This function permissionlessly lets anyone distribute rewards to the Savings Vault.

 ### `process_rewards`
 !!! description "`RewardsHandler.process_rewards()`"